-Chair Hulu Lindsey Calls the Board of Trustees Meeting to order for Thursday, August 4, 2022 at 5:30 p.m.
-Board Secretary, please do a roll call.
+Chair Hulu Lindsey Calls the Board of Trustees Meeting to order for Thursday, August 4, 2022, at 5:30 p.m.

-Chair Hulu Lindsey Aloha kākou and welcome to being here with us this evening.
-Tonights meeting can be viewed by livestream on OHA's website, www.oha.org/livestream.
+Chair Hulu Lindsey Aloha kākou, welcome and thank you for being here with us this evening.
+Tonight's meeting can be viewed by livestream on OHA's website, www.oha.org/livestream.
 We are also hosting this meeting on Zoom.
-For those of you on Zoom we ask that you keep your camers on and your mics muted when not speaking.
+For those of you on Zoom, we ask that you keep your cameras on and your mics muted when you are not speaking.